 1.8x is asserted to be a straightforward extension of the gradient linear model in ECM6 (which is knowmn to be mainly beneficial for screen content, but also enabled for camera captured content, where it gives some benefit in chroma.
 Both 1.8a and 1.8b have a decent tradeoff, where 1.8b has slightly increased encoder runtime, as it has to decide between two different GLM modes.
 It has however benefit in compression for screen content.
 Decision: Adopt JVET-AB0092 test 1.8b.

 For 1.9, the gain in compression is lower than in the last meeting (likely due to the inclusion of CCCM and GLM in ECM6).
 Though not fully reflected in run time, the derivation of subsampling filters adds additional processing, and in general, the tradeoff is not good (even chroma loss for general CTC, only some gain fro screen content).
-No action to be taken.
+There was no action to be taken on this.

 1.10-1.12: Combinaton 1.12a provides a reasonable tradeoff (4% enc.
 RT increase, 0.26% luma rate reduction).
 Intra reference fusion (1.11b, 1.12b) has losses, gains of 1.10 (MRL with TM, using a similar template method as TIMD) and 1.11a (prediction fusion) are additive.
 Decision: Adopt JVET-AB0157 test 1.12a.